top of page

 This paper runs a large-scale replication of Camuffo et al. (2020), involving 759 firms in four randomized control trials.
 The larger sample generates novel and more precise insights about the teachability and implications of a scientific approach in entrepreneurship.
 We observe a positive impact on idea termination and results that are consistent with a non-linear effect on radical pivots, with treated firms running few over no or repeated pivots.
 We provide a theoretical interpretation of the empirical results: the scientific approach enhances entrepreneurs' efficiency in searching for viable ideas and raises their methodic doubt because, like scientists, they realize that there may be alternative scenarios from the ones that they theorize

-Theory-Based and Design-Based Approaches to Strategic Decisions
+Design-Based and Theory-Based Approaches to Strategic Decisions

 Ancora 2